HMS Pathfinder (1904): Sinking

-I dare say Julian told you that we actually saw the Pathfinder explosion – a great white cloud with its foot in sea.

-The St. Abbs' lifeboat came in with the most appalling accounts of the scene.
-There was not a piece of wood, they said, big enough to float a man—and over acres the sea was covered with fragments—human and otherwise.
-They brought back a sailor's cap with half a man's head inside it.
-The explosion must have been frightful.
-It is thought to be a German submarine that did it, or, possibly, a torpedo fired from one of the refitted German trawlers, which cruise all round painted with British port letters and flying the British flag.

-Despite the events of 5 September having been easily visible from shore, the authorities attempted to cover up the fact that Pathfinder had been sunk by a torpedo, insisting instead that it had struck a mine.
+Despite the events of 5 September having been easily visible from shore, the authorities attempted to cover up the fact that Pathfinder had been sunk by a torpedo, insisting instead that it had struck a naval mine.
 The reason for this is unclear, but probably has to do with the Admiralty's position that submarines — a still new and largely untested weapons platform — lacked the capacity to sink a surface warship with a torpedo.
 A local paper, however, The Scotsman, published an eye-witness account by an Eyemouth fisherman, who had assisted in the rescue, that confirmed rumors that a submarine had been responsible.
 (However The Scotsman also reported that Pathfinder had been attacked by two U-boats and had accounted for the second one in her death throes.
 Admiralty intelligence later claimed that cruisers had cornered the U-boat responsible and shelled it to oblivion.)
 The sinking of Pathfinder by a submarine made both sides aware of the potential vulnerability of large ships to attack by submarines.